sanctuarycomputer/style/README.md

   </div>
 </div>
 ```

-I can visualize exactly how the file will look purely from
-reading the HTML, and I can remove an add an attribute simply by removing a class name.
+In this example, we can visualue exactly how this file will appear in our HTML, and we can remove an add an attribute simply by removing a class name or appending another class name

 **Bad:**